hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

 The `--protection` flag enables (disable) termination protection to container.
 A protected container cannot be removed unless the protection is disabled by `hyper update --protection=false <container>`.

     $ hyper run --protection=true busybox

+#### Import shared volumes (--volumes-from)

+The `--volumes-from` option imports all shared NFS volumes from another container.
+The shared volumes should be created with `hyperhq/nfs-server` image, which automatically exports all configured volumes via NFS protocol.
+The imported volumes will have identical mountpoint as in the `hyperhq/nfs-server` container.

+    $ hyper run --name mycontainer -d -v /data1 -v /data2 hyperhq/nfs-server
+    $ hyper run -d --volumes-from mycontainer busybox